 - Number of directors

-- The name and address for each of the first directors
+- The name and address of each of the first directors

 - Restrictions on the business the corporation may carry out (if any)